 So, when designing a texting program give patients the option to control what components they want and make it more interactive.
 Patients will find your program more useful and personalized than those they may have experienced elsewhere.

-We often get asked by our clients "How many messages is too many?" and "Aren't patients going to get tired if we message them too much?"
+We often get asked by our clients "How many messages are too many?" and "Aren't patients going to get tired if we message them too much?"

 The answer is - it's all about meaningful utility.
 Utility means different things to different patients.
 If a patient is on a complex multi-therapy regimen, then simply receiving medication reminders provides utility.
 In a patient program for Hepatitis C, we had patients receiving up to 3 medication reminders per day plus educational content throughout the week, and we have 92% of them stay in the program over the full 12 to 24-week period, with over 90% top 2 box patient satisfaction scores.